03.09.2024

 Two designers collaborating on a website mockup, pointing at different elements on the paper.

-‘Web design’ may not have the word ‘content’ in it, but that doesn’t mean content isn’t important during the design process.
+‘Web design’ may not have the word ‘content’ in it, but that doesn’t mean content isn’t important during the web design process.
 It’s a mistake that many often make; they pour hours and hours into the design of a new website, only to then find that the content they later write is either too short or too long for the space the designer has allocated.

 Worse still, the design might not match up with the content’s tone and style.
 Unless the designer and content creator collaborate closely, both might end up going in completely different directions, resulting in a jarring disconnect between the website’s look and the content that populates it.